 The rest of the group started the slow journey down, Leihlani waiting patiently for the orinians with each step.
 Halfway down, the staircase split in two, twisting around a stone statute that stood taller than Leihlani.
 It depicted a woman in an elegant, draping gown, a thousand small flames etched into her skin.
 Her stone gaze seemed to settle directly on Maebhe.
 Maebhe eyed the flames on the woman’s skin, the marble vines crawling up her dress, and guessed, “Ellaes?”

 “Yes,” Leihlani said approvingly.
 “As Atuos is the patron Guardian for your species, Ellaes is ours.
-She made this forest for us in the aftermath of the Great War to keep us safe from anyone who’d wish us harm.”
+She created this forest in the aftermath of the Great War to keep us safe from anyone who’d wish us harm.”

 Maebhe eyed the statue as they passed.
 There was something soothing about it.